Project ideas from Hacker News discussions.

 Summary

-• Provides a one‑click “Copy Clean Link” button directly in the address bar.
+• Provides a one‑click “Copy Clean Link” button and clipboard fallback for browsers.

 Details